-▶ Switch on the power supply for TNC and machine: The TNC starts the operating system.
+Switch on the power supply for control and machine.
+The TNC starts the operating system.
 This process may take several minutes.
 Then the TNC will display the "Power interrupted" message in the screen header.

-Press the CE key: The TNC compiles the PLC program.
+Press the CE key: The TNC compiles the PLC program

-➤ Switch on the machine control voltage: The TNC checks operation of the emergency stop circuit and goes into the reference run mode
+Switch on the control voltage: The TNC checks operation of the emergency stop circuit and goes into the reference run mode

-► Cross the reference points manually in the displayed sequence: For each external axis, press the START key.
+➤ Cross the reference points manually in the displayed sequence: For each axis press the machine START button.
 If you have absolute linear and angle encoders on your machine there is no need for a reference run